Are you the Salesforce Admin for your nonprofit? Was that always the intention, or is it the case now because #multiplehats?

 Do you love listening to podcasts in the morning?
 Then add this one to your list.

 The Salesforce Admins podcast isn’t all tech, and thankfully not too much Salesforce marketing!
 The show features admins and other professionals in the space, sharing their career stories and lessons learned.
-Some of the episodes are eye-opening on a personal level, and have made me question how I can lead with Salesforce in my organization.

 6. Trailhead (Free Salesforce Training Modules)